AndreDrummer/tiutiu/readme-en-us.md

 [**Screenshot of the donation registration screen**]

-### 🎥 Tiutiu Tok: Animal Adoption Videos
+### 🎥 TiuTok: Animal Adoption Videos
-The **Tiutiu Tok section** offers an innovative and engaging experience, allowing you to explore videos of animals available for adoption in a continuous interface similar to TikTok.
+The **TiuTok section** offers an innovative and engaging experience, allowing you to explore videos of animals available for adoption in a continuous interface similar to TikTok.
 Discover your next friend while enjoying and sharing adorable pet videos!

-[**Screenshot of the Tiutiu Tok section**]
+[**Screenshot of the TiuTok section**]

 ### 🌍 Advanced Geolocation
 Our **advanced geolocation** feature allows you to find animals for adoption near your current location.
 This makes the process even easier, helping to connect adopters to animals that are nearby.